spencermountain/compromise/README.md

       <summary>✨ Partial builds?</summary>
       <p></p>
       <ul>
-        it can't be tree-shaken, cause it's one function.
+        compromise can't be tree-shaken, because it's one function.
         <br/> - and the tagging methods are competitive, so it's not recommended to pull-out stuff.
         <br/>
         It's recommended to load the library fully, given it's smaller than <a href="https://68.media.tumblr.com/tumblr_m674jlpyPT1ry8fquo1_250.gif">this gif</a>.